I used to work for a banquet hall that hosted weddings of all shapes and sizes.

 The chair covers available to the general public to buy on Amazon or Alibaba or what-have-you aren't the same as rental chair covers.
-Since rentals have to last, they're usually a thicker, sturdier fabric.
+Since rentals have to last, they're made from thicker, sturdier fabric.
 Since you're probably only gonna use them once, who cares?
-Well the better fabric will drape better, and it won't be see-through.
+Well, the better fabric will drape better, and it won't be see-through.
 The last thing you wanna see is the ugly chair, right?

-A rental company will also be able to deliver the chair covers straight to the venue, and will have the staff available to set up the chair covers and tie sashes--this will cost extra of course, but unless you have a crew of buddies willing to do this it's something that needs to be done.
+A rental company will also be able to deliver the chair covers straight to the venue and will have staff available to set up the covers and tie sashes.
+This will cost extra, of course, but unless you have a crew of buddies willing to do this, paid setup may be your only option.

-Whether renting or purchasing, find out how the chair covers will arrive---on hangers, folded, in plastic wrap?
-Nothing looks worse than a wrinkly chair cover, so if the company is sending you the chair covers in shrink wrap, you're probably going to need a portable steamer to steam these things on-site.
+Whether renting or purchasing, find out how the chair covers will arrive—on hangers, folded, in plastic wrap, etc. Nothing looks worse than a wrinkly chair cover, so if the company is sending them in shrink wrap, you're probably going to need a portable steamer to de-wrinkle them on-site.

-Sounds counter-intuitive, but a chair cover to cover an ugly chair can often cost more to rent or buy than just renting a nice chair that doesn't need to be covered.
-Make sure your banquet hall allows outside chairs and provides a space to put the unwanted chairs.
+It may sound counter-intuitive, but it can often cost more to rent or buy chair covers than to simply rent nicer chairs that don't need to be covered.
+Before exploring this option, make sure your banquet hall allows outside chairs and provides a space to put the unwanted chairs.

-You can get a UHaul and pick them up yourself, or get them delivered by the rental company.
-The white resin chairs in the picture stack 25 per 5' tall stack--definitely won't fit in your car!
-Don't expect your venue to set up somebody else's chairs, so you need to either pay the rental company to do it or make sure you have enough set-up time to do it yourself.
+You can get a U-Haul and pick them up yourself or get them delivered by the rental company.
+The white resin chairs in the picture stack 25 per 5' tall stack, so they definitely won't fit in your car.
+Don't expect your venue to set up somebody else's chairs, so prepare to either pay the rental company to do it or make sure you have enough set-up time to do it yourself.

-All of the above options are going to cost $300-400 easy (assuming a 100-person wedding, and assuming you're using the same chairs for ceremony & reception).
+All of the above options are going to cost $300–$400 easily (assuming a 100-person wedding and assuming you're using the same chairs for your ceremony and reception).
 If you can't swing that, here are some more options:

-* Roll with it: Are your chairs truly hideous, or do they just not match your wedding colors?
-If it's still early and you haven't paid for your table linens or bridesmaids dresses yet, why not change the color scheme to match the chairs?
+- Roll with it.
+Are your chairs truly hideous, or do they just not match your wedding colors?
+If it's still early and you haven't paid for your table linens or bridesmaid dresses yet, why not change the color scheme to match the chairs?